rahul-dhar-e5609/uptime-monitor/README.md

 ##   String decoder - payload

 ##   Adding HTTPS
-1   SSL Certificate to use within the application to fascilitate the ssl handshake.
+1. SSL Certificate to use within the application to fascilitate the ssl handshake.
-2   In order to create the SSL certificate, using openssl.
+2. In order to create the SSL certificate, using openssl.
-3   keygeneration.txt creates two different files, a key.pem and cert.pem
+3.  keygeneration.txt creates two different files, a key.pem and cert.pem.
 Command is openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem
-4   We will use these two files to create the https server.
+4. We will use these two files to create the https server.